-2. The University will reimburse the counties for the salaries and fringe benefits of full-time employees enrolled in the CWEL program for the entire training period.
-The salary reimbursement shall not exceed ninety-five percent (95%) of the full-time student's salary at the time the educational leave is effective and the applicable fringe
+2. The University will reimburse the counties for the salaries and fringe benefits of fulltime employees enrolled in the CWEL program for the entire training period.
+The salary reimbursement shall not exceed ninety-five percent (95%) of the full-time student's salary at the time the educational leave is effective and the applicable fringe benefits is not to exceed the amount permitted by the Department.
+This continues for the summer period between full-time academic years.
+This support is limited to one such summer period.xiv No salary or fringe benefits will be reimbursed for part-time CWEL students.
+CWEB students will receive a fellowship.

 - 3. The University will provide students enrolled in approved CWEB and CWEL programs with support for tuition, applicable institutional fees, and a specified amount per course for book and educational supply expenses.
-In addition, full-time and part-time CWEL students who commute to the academic programs in which they are enrolled may receive reasonable travel expenses if the distance from their residence to the place of their enrollment is greater than twenty-five miles one way.^{xv} This travel reimbursement is calculated at the prevailing rate for the University, but may be limited to a percentage of the student's actual travel costs, based upon the availability of funds for that purpose. - 4.
-The University, in collaboration with the counties, will ensure that child welfare employees enrolled in the CWEL program retain their benefits while on full-time, long-term training leave^{xvi} and are assured of continued agency support until their degrees are completed assuming normal academic progress and compliance with the provisions of an agreement signed by the student as part of the CWEL enrollment process.
+In addition, full-time and part-time CWEL students who commute to the academic programs in which they are enrolled may receive reasonable travel expenses if the distance from their residence to the place of their enrollment is greater than twenty-five miles one way.xv This travel reimbursement is calculated at the prevailing rate for the University, but may be limited to a percentage of the student's actual travel costs, based upon the availability of funds for that purpose.
+To encourage both CWEB and CWEL students to prepare for and take the Pennsylvania Social Work licensure exam (LBSW, LSW) before or immediately following graduation, the University will provide an incentive payment to students who successfully pass the exam. - 4.
+The University, in collaboration with the counties, will ensure that child welfare employees enrolled in the CWEL program retain their benefits while on full-time, long-term training leavexvi and are assured of continued agency support until their degrees are completed assuming normal academic progress and compliance with the provisions of an agreement signed by the student as part of the CWEL enrollment process.